 Coolers if required.

 - Food (Usually avoid raw hydrated food as it does get spoilt.
 There are dehydrated food that is available at outdoors and camping shops.
 I do not like them but you can try some of them and see if you like any.
-Also carry Salt & pepper, Coffee, tea).
+Also carry Salt and pepper, Coffee and tea).

 - Portable GPS.